 - Classroom teachers meet and greet at the door. - Students line up quietly. - Students enter when permitted by the teacher and stand behind their chairs until invited to sit down by the teacher, placing their Curriculum Organiser and pencil case on the desk. - Teaching staff must take the register aloud at the start of the lesson.
 If any students come in late, then they should be given an L mark and the number of minutes recorded.
 Students must be marked as present or N, there should be no blanks.
 Registers must be saved. - If any students have been marked present earlier but are not in class, then an email should be sent to 'missing' naming the student who has not arrived and the room they should be in. - If any student is in the Academy and is taking part in any form of intervention, then this should be recorded on SIMs. - Students must be discouraged from going to the toilet during lessons. - Students are not expected to leave class during lesson time.
-If this is necessary, they must have a corridor pass from their teacher. - Students found without authorisation to be out of class will be escorted back and will be given a detention.
+If this is necessary, they must have a corridor pass from their teacher.
+Staff update registers by adding a !Q code to highlight when a student has been given a corridor pass. - Students found without authorisation to be out of class will be escorted back and will be given a detention.